Oliveruy/python-api-challenge/README.md

 3. **API Keys:**
    - To run the code, ensure that you have API keys for the OpenWeather API and the Geoapify API.
+   - Create an 'api_keys.py' file in the WeatherPy Folder
    - Add your OpenWeather API key to the `api_keys.py` file located in the WeatherPy folder.
    - Ensure that you have the Geoapify API key accessible for use in the VacationPy analysis.